 Snakes!
 Here is the good news, according to the HK Agriculture Department: Among the 14 venomous native land snake species in Hong Kong, only eight can inflict fatal bites (if not treated in time).
 The list includes multiple species of cobra, kraits, and pit vipers.
 We have pythons as well, up to six meters long.
 The good news, is that you will rarely encounter then, as most snakes are reclusive and/or nocturnal.
 An identification guide to the most dangerous snakes can be found here:

 Big mammals!
 Wild monkeys (macaques) are common around Lion Rock and Beacon Hill, and can be aggressive if food is visible.
 Wild boars are seen in this same range, and often around Cape Collinson and other areas.
 The boars are reclusive unless you get in their face, or when piglets are present.
 And, if you visit the Blacks Link area, you can find some very healthy porcupines after dark.
 Water buffalo are found in Lantau; they are mostly docile, but males are occasionally aggressive.

 Creepy-crawlies!
 Giant centipedes grow to ten inches, and are an excellent reason not to turn over rocks.
 They are seen occasionally, and are venomous.
 If you visit less traveled areas, you will see many golden orb spiders on or near the trail, typically later in the summer.
 These grow up to six inches in diameter, and have venom comparable to a black widow.
 If you are looking to be bitten, Mount Nicholson and Kowloon Peak are excellent venues for this activity.
 From personal experience, these bites do not result in superior wall-adhesion abilities.

 Loose rock!
 More common in newly developed crags, as well as in drainage areas e.g., both the Zawn at Cape Collinson and Shoot Gully at Mount Nicholson are prone to rockfall.

 Bad bolts!
-Old bolts are gradually being replaced by titanium glue-ins.
+Old bolts are gradually being replaced by titanium and stainless glue-ins.
 Older bolts do occasionally pull out or shear off.